 Some of my favorite cars include the Camaro/Firebird, GM’s fullsize convertibles, the big Buicks from the 50s, Buick’s ’88 Regal Grand National, Mercedes roadsters, and Lexus sedans.
 Someday I’d like to buy and restore an older car.

 I have never had to drive a car with a manual transmission.
 The cars we drove in high school Drivers’ Ed in 1981 were GM’s new “X” series – including the Buick Skylark and Chevy Citation.
 I didn’t know it at the time, but 4 years later I would drive one of those as my own until 1993.
-The first car that I bought completely with my own money was the Sunbird, then the Monte Carlo for a short time followed by the Camaro and now the Mustang.
+The first car that I bought completely with my own money was the Sunbird, then the Monte Carlo for a short time followed by the Camaro, two Mustangs and an SUV.

 Click the thumbnails to the left to learn more about the cars I have driven.

 In addition to my own cars, I’m going to provide reviews of other new and late model cars that I have the opportunity to drive.
 Click the links below to read these reviews: